vuhn/go-app-sample/README.md

 # Sample Go Application

-This is a sample go application based on DDD idea.
+This is a sample go application based on DDD.

 ## Start app on local without Docker